joshtynjala/actionscript-3.0-developers-guide/display/display-programming/changing-position.md

 <div>

 The most basic manipulation to any display object is positioning it on the screen.
-To set a display object’s position, change the object’s `x` and `y` properties.
+To set a display object's position, change the object's `x` and `y` properties.

     myShape.x = 17;